 Among the more common fixtures of the ceiling are pendants and chandeliers.
 They are often associated with each other though the differences between the two are somewhat ambiguous.
 They are both hanging fixtures.
 Chandeliers are large and decorative and use many bulbs to create layers.
 But the real difference is in how the light is aimed; up or down or simply set for a general glow.
 When lit close to a surface such as a dining table they will provide cozy warmth.
 Pendants positioned upward will set forth an ambient brilliance, lighting the room in a more general sense.

-Pendant light may also be installed as sconces attached to the wall.
+With the help of a professional electrician, a pendant light may also be installed as sconces attached to the wall.
 In this capacity they are most often used in a bathroom.
 For practicalities sake, when a person uses a bathroom mirror for grooming acts like shaving, it is important to light them as well as the mirror.
 There is probably center ceiling lighting already, but only light from in front of the mirror will show their face properly.

 If you’re working with a high ceiling, like one that may be found in a concrete condo, it will seem difficult to get some pendant light going.
 In this case you may incorporate a dropped ceiling panel.
 This will enable you to host lighting fixtures like pot lights and pendants.
 It can even hold a LED light strip to brighten the areas below, all the while maintaining a lush look of elegance.

 As mentioned previously, sconces are made in a variety of forms.
 A candle holder is a type of sconce.
 That style may be emulated for an electric light and can hold a single bulb or many.
 They are available from very simple to super sleek and offer many decorative options.
 Sconces that feature a single bulb and are spread apart will add brightness from eye level.
 You may pair two light fixtures to eliminate shadows and promote clarity within the room.